-Not long ago, I posted a nylon string version of the Ray Kane classic “Keiki Slack Key.”
-Here is a similar version recorded around the same time, but on steel string guitar.
+Here is another version of the Ray Kane classic “Keiki Slack Key” I recorded on my Taylor 414ce-NR nylon string guitar.
 Keiki Slack Key (not to be confused with the Sonny Chillingworth song of the same name) is one of the first slack key songs I transcribed, and has stayed on my setlists ever since.
 To me, Ray Kane is probably the best example of an ‘old style’ slack key player, and his tracks are always nahenahe.
-I never got to take a lesson from Ray, though I did get to speak to him and his wife Elodia on the phone once, not long before he passed – a cherished memory.
 Hope you enjoy.